alexqfredrickson/notes/aws/aws.md

 You can enable logging to derive the following bucket specific information: the bucket owner, the bucket, the action time, the IP address (or requester and request ID), the type of operation, the S3 bucket key, HTTP response status, etc.

+### Serverless Application Model (SAM)

+Serverless Application Model is an IaC template, with a corresponding CLI, which generates CloudFormation templates for Lambda functions.

 ### Serverless Application Repository

 Serverless Application Repository is a managed repository for serverless applications.
 They are pre-built applications with SAM templates that defines the AWS resources used.